wildducktheories/y2j/README.md

 - id: 1
 </pre>

 #LIMITATIONS
-* only the subset of YAML streams that can be losslessly represented in JSON is supported. behaviour with larger subsets is undefined.
+* y2j only the subset of YAML streams that can be losslessly represented in JSON.
-* j2y only supports conversion of a single object or a single array on stdin, consequently jq-filters specified with yq must only produce outputs which satisfy this constraint otherwise the pipeline will fail.
+* j2y only supports reading of a single JSON object or a single JSON array from stdin.
+* yq only supports jq-filters that are guaranteed to produce a single JSON object or array.

+Behaviour with inputs or filters that do not satisfy these constraints is not defined.

 #AUTHOR